 The contents of the record also depend on the product type you are delivering.
 For example, the kitcap record for a kernel product may require the kk=true parameter and the rootdd= option.
-Refer to the kitcap(4) reference page for more information about the contents of the /etc/kitcap file.
+See kitcap(4) for more information about the contents of the /etc/kitcap file.

-5.3.1.1 Disk Media Descriptor
+7.3.1.1 Disk Media Descriptor